AhmadAli-68/Node-js-Backend/README.md

 # 🔹Reminder:

-### You will find the README.md file in each folder for better understanding of the concepts.
-And I'll recommend you to also read the comments in the code.
+### The README.md file is in each folder for a better understanding of the concepts.
+I recommend reading the comments in the code as well.

 - ## [Middleware-Project](https://github.com/AhmadAli-68/Node-js-Backend/tree/main/Middleware-Project)